MakeMagazinDE/HOAX/LATEST/readme.md

 ### Files

 Flash files for serial upload via AVRdude or HX3 Remote.
 Each .HEX file has a corresponding .EEP file.
 Versions for mk2 and mk3 version boards are in separate ZIP archives.
 Please update only the file appropriate for your product.

-Note: For operation with firmware 3.5 and up, remove jumpers JP7 and JP8 which may still sit on your board from factory programming.
+<b>Note:</b> For operation with firmware 3.5 and up, remove jumpers JP7 and JP8 which may still sit on your board from
+factory programming.
 These jumpers are only required for updating the reverb DSP (no need to update unless noted).

 <b>HX3mkX_std.hex</b> Standard version, mainboard with button presets or Preset16<br>
 <b>HX3mkX_expander.hex</b> MIDI expander box version<br>